cwaldbieser/txcas/docs/configuration.rst

 This section is used for configuring basic CAS behavior.
 Options are:

 * :option:`lt_lifespan`: The length of time, in seconds, before a login ticket expires.
+Default 300
 * :option:`st_lifespan`: The length of time, in seconds, before a service ticket expires.
+Default 10
 * :option:`pt_lifespan`: The length of time, in seconds, before a proxy ticket expires.
+Default 10
 * :option:`pgt_lifespan`: The length of time, in seconds, before a proxy granting ticket expires.
+Default 600
 * :option:`tgt_lifespan`: The length of time, in seconds, before a ticket granting ticket expires.
+Default 86400
 * :option:`validate_pgturl`: Validate a `pgtUrl` callback certificate, as per the CAS protocol.
 Default is 1 (True).
 * :option:`ticket_size`: The ticket size in characters.
+Default 128
 * :option:`static_dir`: If this option is set to a folder, the cas service will serve static content out of this folder to the `/static` resource.
+By default, no static content is served.

 Plugins
 -------